 Your list of travel necessities is long, your baggage allowance is small and so is your budget.
-So should you invest in a mosquito net before setting out on your travels?
+So should you invest in mosquito nets before setting out on your travels?
 Well, it essentially depends where you are going.
 But if you are visiting a country where mosquito-borne disease, or any illness carried by insects, is prevalent, the short answer is yes, you need one.

-Nets provide a protective barrier around you as you sleep, which is when you are often most vulnerable.
+Mosquito nets provide a protective barrier around you as you sleep, which is when you are often most vulnerable.
 The biggest threat that comes with mosquitoes is malaria, and the mosquito that carries it – the Anopheles mosquito – is most active at dusk and dawn.
 One of the most deadly diseases in the world, malaria is caused by a blood parasite that multiplies within the host, destroying red blood cells.

 Sound nasty?
 It is.
-Which is why purchasing a mosquito net is vital if you are travelling to any country where malaria is a risk.
+This is why purchasing a mosquito net is vital if you are travelling to any country where malaria is a risk.
 But it could also protect you against other diseases, including dengue fever, yellow fever, Zika virus and different forms of the encephalitis virus.

 Also, many nets are pre-treated with an insecticide, such as Permethrin or Deltamethrin, which are much more efficient than normal nets.
 The insecticide kills the mosquitoes as soon as they come into contact, or simply repels them.
 In fact, the repellent effect of the chemical can also protect people in the room who aren’t using the net – so you are protecting others while also protecting yourself – extra bonus points!